 Linux users: do not mount file systems from NAS drives!

-Mac OS: authenticate yourself as system Administrator when the program starts;
+macOS: sign in as the system Administrator when the program starts;

-- Click 'Open Disk Storage'(Ctrl+Shift+'O'); open data partition of each NAS drive.
+- Click 'Open Disk Storage'(Ctrl+Shift+”O”); open the data partition of each NAS drive.

 RAID configuration and advanced detection of drives order

-Below you will find an example of content analysis for a default RAID 5 configuration with 64KB stripe size and XFS file system.
+You can see an example of content analysis for a default RAID5 configuration with the 64 KB stripe size and the XFS file system.

 Fig. 1.
 XFS file system start (superblock).